zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 ## **STEP 3:** Create the Load Balancer

+1.   **Note:** If you use VPN to connect to Oracle Cloud, and you disconnected from VPN to perform STEP 2, above, reconnect to VPN before continuing.

-1. Sign in to the **Oracle Cloud Console** as an administrator.
+  Sign in to the **Oracle Cloud Console** as an administrator.
 See [Signing In to the Console](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).

 2. On the banner at the top of the page, click the navigation menu ![Navigation menu](./images/nav-button.png) to open it.
 Under **Core Infrastructure**, point to **Networking**, and then click **Load Balancers**.